developer-portal/content/tech/languages/php/symfony-installation.md

 # Symfony installation

-To install the latest upstream version of Symfony, install PHP first and then install Symfony:
+To install the latest upstream version of Symfony, type:

 ```
 $ sudo dnf install php-symfony